-Critically read current literature in the discipline and make effective oral and written presentations.
+Critically read current literature in the discipline and develop effective oral and written presentations.

-Successfully apply the scientific method by generating a hypothesis, testing the hypothesis through personal research that includes appropriate controls, and formulating defensable conclusions.
+Successfully apply the scientific method by generating hypotheses, testing the hypothesis through personal research that includes appropriate controls, and formulating defensable conclusions.

 Work independently and think for oneself.